ndaneil/crowdedness-monitor/README.md

 <p align="center"><img src="./images/case.png" width="80%"></p>

-The STL files for the top and bottom parts are available [here](./3dfiles/case-top.stl) and [here](./3dfiles/case-bottom.stl).
+The STL files for the top and bottom parts of the casing are available [here](./3dfiles/case-top.stl) and [here](./3dfiles/case-bottom.stl).
 I have 3D-printed them from PLA, but for long-term outdoor use, I recommend either ABS or PETG.
 There are cutouts for the switch, the LiPo charging board and the microphone.
 I opted to include a separate charger besides the one onboard the AVR-IoT Cellular Mini board in order to be able to charge the battery while everything else is powered down.
 As can be seen on the schematic and on the image below too, the battery is connected to the TP4056's battery terminals through the female micro JST connector and the male micro JST connectors are connected to the protected output of the LiPo charging board through the switch. **Make sure to check if the polarity of the JST connectors is correct!** The ones I have at home had reversed polarity which could have damaged both microcontrollers if I hadn't noticed that.
 I have used tweezers to remove the two wires from the plastic connector and then swapped them.

 <p align="center"><img src="./images/battery-wiring.jpg" width="80%"></p>